46 Data usually finds me

 - Tracking down James Connolly, who legally changed his name in 1992 (or so) from James Conley

-- Convincing Jim to share the data
+- Convince the researcher to share the data.

 - Henry A. Murray Research Archive (Part of Harvard’s Dataverse)